315+ Telescopes Ranked

 Aftermarket Accessory Recommendations

-If you are stuck with the Polaris 130mm EQ, you might as well upgrade it to perform at its best.
 On the low-power end, the provided 20mm Kellner provides a rather narrow field of view; the Agena 25mm Starguider provides 26x magnification and a true field of 2.4 degrees with the Polaris 130mm EQ, versus the 33x and 1.5-degree field provided by the stock 20mm Kellner, in addition to having a wider apparent field of view, more eye relief, and better contrast/sharpness, especially towards the edges of the field.

 A 15mm SWA or redline eyepiece (43x) fits nicely in magnification between the stock 20mm and 10mm Kellners.
 A 6mm “goldline” or “redline” will give you 108x, ideal for planetary and double star viewing.
-And a 3.2mm planetary eyepiece will provide 203x magnification, at around the limit of what a 5” telescope like the Polaris 130mm EQ can handle (as well as typical atmospheric conditions), but great for planetary viewing or splitting the closest double stars.
+And a 3.2mm planetary eyepiece will provide 203x magnification, at around the limit of what a 5” telescope like the Polaris 130mm EQ can handle (as well as typical atmospheric conditions), but is great for planetary viewing or splitting the closest double stars.

 Like many other cheap equatorial mounts, the Polaris 130mm EQ’s mount has some provisions for attaching a motor drive.
 The Celestron Logic Drive attaches in just a few minutes and will automatically track, saving you the hassle of adjustments at high magnification and allowing for basic lunar and planetary astrophotography as well.